Favourited 104 times

-My name is David and I am the director of the Academy, a primary school (from pre-primary 1 - grade 5) based close to the Masai Mara!
-Our school started in 2010, where we began with a water well and have developed to become a quality school since then.
-We are a family of teachers, cooks, cleaners, guards, maintenance, students and dogs.
-We are a school which always wants to improve and become a better and more fulfilling school for the surrounding community.
-We have built a water tank that provides clean drinking water to the community, eliminating the disease of trachoma, there is also a well nearby that provides hard water (salt water) for the washing of clothes and for animal use.
+My name is David and I am the director of the Building Hope Academy.
+Our school started in 2010 with a water well and has developed to become a high-quality primary school with 8 classes.
+We are a family of teachers, cooks, cleaners, guards, maintenance guys, students and dogs.
+We are a school which always wants to improve the ways we can serve the surrounding community.
+We have built a water tank that provides clean drinking water to the community, eliminating the disease of trachoma.
+There is also a well nearby, used by the local community, that provides hard water (salt water) for the washing of clothes and for animal use.

-You will help to make this school a better place through your volunteering, whether it be through teaching, fundraising, or through marketing and computer development.
+You will help to make this school a better place through your volunteering, whether it be through teaching, fundraising, marketing, computer development, managing our social media, or farming advice (we have a small school garden).
 You are able to stay for as long or as short as you like, but the longer you stay the stronger the relationships will grow!

 We look forward to welcoming you to our home and school!